- All Year Round, Daily | Except St Patrick's Day.

-Here is how a typical day on the Cliffs of Moher shuttle is broken down.
+Here is how a typical day on the Cliffs of Moher tour is broken down.
 Please remember to check with the driver about what the day's schedule will entail, and exact timings:

 About The Cliffs Of Moher: